bonitasoft/bonita-doc/md/upgrade-from-community-to-a-subscription-edition.md

     7. Run a Platform setup tool push command, it will push the migrated configuration `bonita-subscription-configuration` in database.
 7. Start the migrated platform using the `start-bonita` script located in `bonita-subscription`.

-The Upgrade is now finished, you can verify that you are now running a subscription edition in the portal user interface, the dialog displayed from the top right "Settings / About" menu should indicates the correct Subscription edition.
+The Upgrade is now finished, you can verify that you are now running a subscription edition in the portal user interface, the dialog displayed from the top right "Settings / About" menu should indicate the correct Subscription edition.